 His plays include Nighttime TV (written with Laura Solon for The Soho Theatre); Nightschool (The Theatre Museum, Covent Garden); a murder-mystery, The Yellow Room; and a bold new interpretation of Thomas Mann’s Death in Venice (for producer Vicky Graham).

-As a comedy writer for hire, Richard contributed jokes and sketches to several BBC TV and radio shows (his credits include Revolver, The Now Show, Loose Ends, What’s The Story? and The News Quiz).
-With producer Ben Walker, he developed a sitcom (Mad About The Boy) and his own darkly comic sketch-show (The Chiller Cabinet) for Radio 4.
-For Ealing Studios, in the early 2000s, he wrote a show about the depths of human idiocy called Dumber & Dumber (broadcast on Channel 5).
+As a comedy writer for hire, Rich contributed jokes and sketches to several BBC TV and radio series (including The News Quiz, The Now Show, Loose Ends, What’s The Story? and Revolver).
+With producer Ben Walker, he developed a sitcom (Mad About the Boy) and his own darkly comic sketch-show (The Chiller Cabinet) for Radio 4.
+For Ealing Studios, he wrote about the indomitability of the human spirit in Dumber & Dumber (broadcast on Channel 5).

 Rich has written a light-hearted introduction to ecology for younger children, You Can Save The Planet (published by A&C Black).